xCuri0/ReBarUEFI/README.md

 If you have any issues after enabling Resizable BAR see [Common Issues (and fixes)](https://github.com/xCuri0/ReBarUEFI/wiki/Common-issues-(and-fixes))

 **Some firmware don't clear NVRAM variables (ReBarState) when the CMOS is cleared.
 This can be a problem as CMOS clear will reset BIOS settings (4G/CSM) while keeping ReBarState enabled requiring you to boot with iGPU/non-rebar GPU to disable ReBarState.
-To mitigate this issue you can use AMIBCP to enable 4G decode and disable CSM by default.
-If it can be figured out how to detect boot failures then this issue can be solved**
+To mitigate this issue see wiki page [Enabling 4G Decode and CSM Off by default](https://github.com/xCuri0/ReBarUEFI/wiki/Enabling-4G-Decode-and-CSM-Off-by-default).
+If it can be figured out how to detect boot failures then this won't be required**

 ### X99 Tutorial by Miyconst
 [![Resizable BAR on LGA 2011-3 X99](http://img.youtube.com/vi/vcJDWMpxpjE/0.jpg)](http://www.youtube.com/watch?v=vcJDWMpxpjEE "Resizable BAR on LGA 2011-3 X99")